Cessna 172: Variants

-The 172L, sold during 1971 and 1972, replaced the main landing gear legs (which were originally flat spring steel) with tapered, tubular steel gear legs.
-The new gear had a width that was increased by 12 in.
-The new tubular gear was lighter, but required aerodynamic fairings to maintain the same speed and climb performance as experienced with the flat steel design.
-The "L" also had a plastic fairing between the dorsal fin and vertical fin to introduce a greater family resemblance to the 182's vertical fin.
+Introduced for the 1971 model year with tapered, tubular steel landing gear legs replacing the original flat spring steel legs, increasing landing gear width by 12 in.
+The new landing gear was lighter, but required aerodynamic fairings to maintain the same speed and climb performance as experienced with the flat steel design.
+172L also had a nose-mounted landing light, a bonded baggage door, and optional cabin skylights.
+The 1972 model year introduced a plastic fairing between the dorsal fin and vertical fin to introduce a greater family resemblance to the 182's vertical fin.
+1972 also introduced a reduced-diameter propeller, bonded cabin doors, and improved instrument panel controls.
+1,535 built for both model years, plus 100 by Reims as the F172L.